|1 Year Part-time

-This online programme is offered by the Centre for the Integration of Research, Teaching and Learning (CIRTL) at UCC.
+Our Teaching & Learning in Higher Education (for third-level teachers) is an online programme offered by the Centre for the Integration of Research, Teaching and Learning (CIRTL) at UCC.
 We provide teachers in higher education with an ideal opportunity to learn how to research their teaching and evaluate evidence of student learning.
 This pedagogical leadership draws on evidence-based practices and awareness of these approaches is an important step in a lecturer’s career trajectory, opening up opportunities for collaboration and development and promotion.

 The aim of this programme is to provide the staff of universities and other third-level institutions with the opportunity to develop a research approach to their teaching and student learning and to provide them with the pedagogical tools that will enable them to document and harness student learning for curriculum design.
 The programme is grounded in the principles of a scholarship of teaching and learning (SoTL) approach that advocates evidence-based decision-making.

 Staff taking this course do so to enhance and research their teaching.
 It is an important step in a lecturer’s career trajectory, opening up opportunities for collaboration, development, and promotion.

 The 30-credit Postgraduate Diploma comprises three modules in total.
 Two core modules to the value of 25 credits are taken sequentially, typically in one academic year.

 - TL6005 Disciplinary Approaches to Teaching & Learning in Higher Education (15 credits) - Semester 1